The $2 Billion American Bully Market (2025) — Prices, Stud Income, Breeding Costs & the 2028 Outlook

 7) Breeding & Repro Costs: The Silent Tax Collector

-If puppies are the revenue, repro costs are the IRS of Bully breeding: unavoidable, expensive, and relentless.
+If puppies are the revenue, repro costs are the IRS of Bully breeding: unavoidable, relentless, and painfully real.
+The biggest difference between “real breeders” and “overnight experts” is that real breeders budget for biology.

 8) Owner Spending: Bullies Eat Better Than Their Owners

-Here’s the dirty secret: most Bully owners spend more on their dogs’ diets than their own.
-Raw-fed beef, Bully Max supplements, custom orthopedic beds… while the owner microwaves ramen.
+Here’s the dirty secret: plenty of Bully owners spend more on their dogs’ diets than their own.
+Raw-fed beef, premium kibble, supplements, orthopedic beds… while the owner microwaves ramen and calls it “meal prep.”

 9) Routine Veterinary Care: The Real MVP

-Behind every flashy pup photo on Instagram is a vet invoice that looks suspiciously like a car payment.
-Routine vet care is where the quiet billions in pet ownership get racked up.
+Behind every flashy pup photo is a vet invoice that looks suspiciously like a car payment.
+Routine care is one of the biggest “quiet spend” categories in the Bully economy.

 10) Insurance: Betting Against the Unexpected